Skip to content

 Resolution

-Pricing varies depending on the storage tier.
+Pricing depends on the storage tier.
 For the Standard tier, you incur charges only for changed blocks that you store.
 For the Archive tier, you incur charges for all snapshot blocks that you store.
 You also incur charges to retrieve snapshots in the Archive tier.

-Here are some example scenarios for each storage tier:
+See the following example scenarios for each storage tier:

 • Standard tier: You have a volume that stores 100 GB of data.
 You incur charges for the full 100 GB of data for the first snapshot (snap A).
 At the time of the next snapshot (snap B), you have 105 GB of data.
 Amazon EBS then bills you for only the additional 5 GB of storage for incremental snap B.

 • Archive tier: You archive snap B. The snapshot then moves to the Archive tier, and Amazon EBS bills you for the full 105 GB snapshot block.
+Archived snapshots are full snapshots.

-1. Open the AWS Billing Dashboard.
+1. Open the AWS Billing Console.

 You can also use cost allocation tags to track and manage your snapshot costs.